MRGAMING-666709/unflappy2/README.md

 Unflappy Bird is inspired by the iconic **Flappy Bird**, with a fun and inverted twist to make it uniquely challenging and enjoyable.
 This was created for a coding jam with the theme of "Build a game which highlights You are your own Enemy"

----

-### Customization Tips:
-- Add your email or a preferred contact method under the **Contact** section.
-- Include game screenshots or gifs under the **Screenshots** section to make the README more engaging.
-- If you host the game online (e.g., via WebGL), include a playable link under **How to Play**.

-Let me know if you'd like further tweaks! 😊